2025 Village Board Meeting Minutes

 Minutes:

-Motion 1: Rains made the motion and Harbin seconded the motion to approve the February 11, 2025 Village Board Meeting Minutes as presented.
+Motion 1: Oetjen made the motion and Harbin seconded the motion to approve the April 08, 2025 Village Board Meeting Minutes as corrected.
 All present voted yea and the Acting President declared the motion carried.

 Treasurer’s Report: